esperanca/personal_website/src/posts/weeknote-022.md

 Gil is so relevant that even international artists joined the celebration.
 Stevie Wonder, David Byrne, Almodovar and Sting are just a few.

 At home, we listened to his songs.
 And we danced forró in our living room.
 Long live to Gil, the culture hacker who transformed Brazilian culture.
+My song of the week is his version of Bob Marley's epic [Three Little Birds](https://www.youtube.com/watch?v=Xv7AUpHt70o).

 ### Healthcheck